synthiam/E-18_Ultrasonic/README.md

 ![Ultrasonic](https://live.staticflickr.com/65535/47744685401_8ac3556f95_k.jpg)
 ![Ultrasonic](https://live.staticflickr.com/65535/32801182167_54b761051f_k.jpg)

+The EZ-Builder behavior control for this reference design can be found here: https://synthiam.com/Software/Manual/Ultrasonic-Distance-16090

 This 3-wire Ultrasonic sensor works very well with the EZ-Builder Ultrasonic control.
-It saves the need for a forth wire that most Ultrasonic sensors need.
+It saves the need for a fourth wire that most Ultrasonic sensors require.

 ## Contents